mathieukapfer/trainingCpp/README.md

 The `std::bind` function is part of  `<functional>`.

-It allow to create a new fonction by wrapping an existing one i.e changing the signature, in order to reduce the number of parameters.
+It allow to create a new function by wrapping an existing one i.e changing the signature, in order to reduce the number of parameters.

-The binded function may be a function, functor, or method of object.
+The bind object may be a function, functor, or method.

 ```C